manikd31/opencv-scripts/README.md

 ## OpenCV Scripts

-Demo scripts to use for OpenCV projects.
+Demo scripts to use for OpenCV projects

 #### Helper scripts: